 The surgical removal of glioma will involve the surgeon taking as much of the tumor as is safely possible in a process referred to as “debulking.”
 If it was possible to completely or almost completely remove the tumor, no further treatment may be required, although the patient will still need regular monitoring through MRI scans.

 In some cases, adjuvant radiotherapy may be required.
 This is more likely when the following factors apply:

 - A large amount of tumor remaining after surgery

 - The presence of symptoms such as weakness in a region of the body

-Although radiotherapy cannot cure glioma, it can be used to control the tumor for as long as possible.
-The radiotherapy is carried out for five consecutive days each week, over the period of a few weeks.
+Although radiotherapy cannot cure gliomas, it can be used to control the tumor for as long as possible.
+Radiotherapy is typically carried out for five consecutive days each week, over a period of a few weeks.

 In cases of high-grade glioma where at least 90% of the tumor can be surgically removed, a small chemotherapy implant referred to as carmustine may be put in place during the operation.
 Although this implant can improve survival, the therapy is associated with uncomfortable adverse effects.